 While serving similar purposes, credits and incentives have fundamental differences.
 As defined above, credits are recurring discounts against stormwater utility user fees that are granted because the ratepayer meets on-site stormwater management criteria specifically identified as reducing costs to the City's stormwater management program.
 The qualifying activities typically provide either a reduction in peak discharge, a reduction in stormwater runoff volume, a water quality benefit, or some combination of the three.
-Incentives on the other hand are typically one time disbursements that fully or partially compensate a property owner for partnering with the City to achieve a stormwater management objective.
-Incentive programs are sometimes available to any property owner, and other times they are open only to single family residential and other properties that may not be eligible to participate in a credit program.
+Incentives on the other hand are one time disbursements that fully or partially compensate a property owner for partnering with the City to achieve a stormwater management objective.